sonic-net/SONiC/doc/mgmt/Certificate_Management.md

   - Create scripts to generate, download and verify certificates as well as configure services.
   - Integrate with sysmonitor.py to periodically validate certificates/configurations and raise alarms if needed.
   - Create CLI to generate/download certificates & signing requests and configure services.
+  - Integrate with gNOI Certificate RPCs.

 ### Interfaces
- - The configuration of the certificate management YANG model will be available via the CLI, but also the REST and gNMI interfaces on the management interface.
+ - The configuration of the certificate management YANG model will be available via the CLI, but also the REST and gNMI/gNOI interfaces on the management interface.

 ### Configurability
   - Install CA certificate from local file, remote location or copy and past into CLI